gabors-data-analysis/da-w-ai/week08/README.md

 ## **Prompt construction**

-- Finding IVs using AI is not just about asking the model for a list.
+Finding IVs using AI is not just about asking the model for a list.
 That usually gives you textbook examples with no connection to your actual setting.
 Instead, we can guide the model through a more structured reasoning process, one that mimics how we would think about instruments ourselves.

 - Prompt Chaining is a good approach to find possible IVs
     - Prompt Chaining means breaking down a complex question (like finding an IV) into smaller steps that help the AI reason its way through the problem
     - Instead of asking for an instrument directly, we start by mapping out the relationships between variables, then gradually narrow down which ones could work as instruments.
     - Goal: 1) avoid generic answers and 2) get the AI to reason more like we would starting from the setting and building up to the econometrics.

 ### The 2-step approach

+*Before start, note that the prompting approaches and examples below are adapted from and motivated by [Sukjin Han (2024) “Mining Causality: AI-Assisted Search for Instrumental Variables](Https://arxiv.org/pdf/2409.14202)*

 We will use Prompt Chaining to find IVs with two consecutive prompts.

 **Step 1: Look for IVs that satisfies the verbal description of REL and EX**